 I use both ArcGIS Enterprise and ArcGIS Online.
 Can I set up distributed collaboration between the two?

-As of 10.5.1, ArcGIS Enterprise supports distributed collaborations with ArcGIS Online.
+ArcGIS Enterprise 10.5.1 supports distributed collaborations with ArcGIS Online.
 Such collaborations must establish ArcGIS Online as the host and ArcGIS Enterprise as a guest.

 Can ArcGIS Enterprise collaborate with more than one ArcGIS Online organization?

-No. Currently, ArcGIS Enterprise supports the ability to collaborate with only one ArcGIS Online organization.
+No. ArcGIS Enterprise 10.5.1 supports the ability to collaborate with only one ArcGIS Online organization.

-My ArcGIS Online organization changed its URL key.
-How can I reestablish my organization as a collaboration participant?
+My ArcGIS Online organization changed it's URL key.
+What steps can I take to re-establish my organization as a collaboration participant?

 - The collaboration host can delete and re-create a collaboration with the new URL key.

-Why isn't my ArcGIS Online organization accepting invitations from an ArcGIS Enterprise 10.5 portal?
+My ArcGIS Online organization is not accepting invitations from an ArcGIS Enterprise 10.5 portal.
+What's happening?

 ArcGIS Enterprise 10.5 portals are not supported for distributed collaboration with ArcGIS Online organizations.